Hanity/ROS-Robot/README.md

 - The recorded file can be played in a loop (-l) using the command `rosbag play -l test.bag`

 #   ROS Packages
+Packages are organized sotfware in ROS.
+They allow us to break up our robot application into reusable blocks such that the update and debugging of said application are simplified.
+###### Creating packages
+Creating a package in ROS is simple and is done using the command `catkin_create_pkg package_name dependencies`
+###### Installing and using packages
+This is pretty simple too.
+- First, you can follow https://index.ros.org/packages/page/1/time/ and find the suitable package(s) to create your desired application.
+- To install a package, use the command `sudo apt install ros-noetic-package_name`
+- To use a package, use the command `rosrun package_name file_to_execute`.
+Note that in most cases the files to execute would be launch files.
+Also, to achieve your desired result you logically have to run your packages files in the right succession.

 #   ROS Services